 In 2013, Middlesex University was proud to hold the inauguration of our third Chancellor Dame Janet Ritterman.
 Janet is an eminent pianist, accompanist and academic, who was appointed DBE for her services to music in 2002 Queen's Birthday Honours.
 Her impressive background in pedagogy and far-reaching research made her a natural choice for this important position.

-A former Director of the Royal College of Music London and Principal of Dartington College of Arts, Janet brings a wealth of experience to her role as Chancellor.
+A former Director of the Royal College of Music London, where she is now a Vice-President, and a former Principal of Dartington College of Arts, Janet has brought a wealth of experience to her role as Chancellor.